 The Beacon Motel was once located on the south side of Route 66 between Allenton and Pacific.
 The owners of a local Pacific car wash would frequently drive by the shuttered motel, watching the Beacon neon sign deteriorate.
 They rescued the sign and installed it in front of their business, restoring the sign and receiving accolades from the Route 66 Preservation Society of Missouri.

 Villa Ridge was our next jump-out-and-look stop for the Gardenway Motel.
 The motel was built in 1945 at what was then the western terminus of Route 66.
 The hotel remained in operation (I remember it from my childhood) until 2014.
 The large Gardenway Motel sign (right) was erected when Interstate 44 was constructed, to lure travelers off the Interstate to stay for the night.
 Although only three years have passed since its closing, the buildings and signage have really been ravaged.
 It's a sad story.

-The Indian Harvest Trading Post (above, right) looks like a vintage stop along Route 66, but it is not.
+The Indian Harvest Trading Post (left) looks like a vintage stop along Route 66, but it is not.
 We stopped only to take the photo and, after reading the stories and reviews, were really glad we weren't accosted by the owners.

 Old Route 66 has some beautiful architecture, but my favorite home was this private residence.
 Those splayed columns!
 The exposed beams!
 Be still my heart.
 It really is a beauty.

 Along this part of the route is also St. Clair, Missouri, home of the Lewis Cafe.
 If you are touring the area, stop in for lunch.
 The food is delicious, and they make their own sausage and for dessert, pies!
 Come hungry.